Oulu-IMEDS/greedy_ensembles_training/README.md

 ## Funding
 ```
-We acknowledge support from the Research Foundation - Flanders (FWO) through project numbersG0A1319N and S001421N, and funding from the Flemish Government under the “Onderzoekspro-gramma Artificiële Intelligentie (AI) Vlaanderen" programme.
+We acknowledge support from the Research Foundation - Flanders (FWO) through project numbersG0A1319N and S001421N,
+KU Leuven Internal Funds via the MACCHINA project, and funding fromthe Flemish Government under the “Onderzoeksprogramma Artificiële Intelligentie (AI) Vlaanderen"programme.

 This research was also supported by strategic funds of the University of Oulu, Finland.
 We thank CSC -- Finnish Center for Science for generous computational resources.
 We also acknowledge the computational resources provided by the Aalto Science-IT project.
 ```